Tuesday, July 13, 2010

 ATOMS are the basic building blocks of everything you can see around you, and even lots of things you can't see, like the air that you breathe.
 Atoms are so small that there are millions and billions and trillions in the tiniest speck you can see.
 Solids, liquids, gases - all matter - are made up of atoms (or other things, like molecules, that are made from atoms)!

 Atoms can join together - they form bonds together - to make MOLECULES.
-For example, two atoms of hydrogen hook together to form a molecule of hydrogen, H
+For example, two atoms of hydrogen hook together to form a molecule of hydrogen, H2 for short.

 http://pslc.ws/macrog/kidsmac/atoms.htm